openstax/napkin-notes/phil/slack-welcome.md

 # Gripes

-- No ad-hoc group chats
+- <strike>No ad-hoc group chats</strike> Choose "Direct Messages" and add them
 - Difficult to do Audio/Screensharing with a channel (Screenhero does do audio/video but you have to select people each time)